 Serving a crowd?
 Just double or triple the recipe (that's a no-brainer).
 Prepare the shrimp salad in advance, and then spoon the salad into the avocado halves right before bringing out these beauties.

 Did you enjoy this recipe?
 Let me know with a comment and a star rating below!
 And don't forget to save it for later on Pinterest:

-- 1/8 tsp salt, black pepper , or to taste
+- 1/8 teaspoon salt, black pepper - , or to taste

 - 1 tablespoon olive oil

-- 2 tbsp sour cream (full fat or low fat)
+- 2 tablespoon sour cream - (full fat or low fat)